Best guitarists of all time: The ten most influential in rock and blues.

 Daniele Gottardo has an impressive technique and masters almost any musical genre.
 He already has a name and is recognized by Steve Vai as his new favorite guitarist.

-Don’t think that we have forgotten women.
+Don't think that we have forgotten about women.
 We will soon make our list of the best female guitarists in the world.
-Many of these guitar players are great, amazing and have left their mark forever on the world of electric guitar.
-We also recommend you to check our list of the best flamenco guitarists and Takamine guitars.
+Many of these guitar players are phenomenal , awe-inspiring and have left their mark forever on the world of electric guitar.
+We also recommend you check our list of the best flamenco guitarists and Takamine guitars.